wp-plugins/simple-lazyload/readme.txt

 = 1.1 =
 * 2012-04-15
-* fixbug : lazyload sometime don't work, images can't showing
+* fixbug: lazyload sometime don't work, images can't showing
 * upgrade: add javascripts to footer, no longer to the head

 = 1.0 =